BatuhanGumus/BatuhanGumus/README.md

-> # Software Engineer / Game Developer
+ # Software Engineer | Game Developer

-✔️ 5+ years of game dev experience
+> ✔️ 5+ years of game dev experience.

-✔️ Release and maintanance experience on 4 games
+> ✔️ Release and maintanance experience on 4 games.

-✔️ In-depth Unity knowladge
+> ✔️ In-depth Unity knowladge.

 Please check out [BatuhanGumus.com](https://batuhangumus.com/) for more details on my expereince and resume!